 Monitoring activities usually entails surveillance, which is a critical element of pathways management.
-Surveillance activities, as defined within the Bern Convention Strategy on IAS, are aimed at identifying alien species new to the country, and as such are a fundamental component of any early detection and rapid response system.
-For this reason the Strategy suggests that for Member States to have comprehensive and cost-effective surveillance procedures in place, the following key actions should be implemented:
+Surveillance activities, as defined within the Bern Convention Strategy on IAS, are aimed at identifying alien species new to the country, and as such are a fundamental component of any early warning system encompassing early detection and rapid response.
+For this reason the Bern Convention Strategy on IAS suggests that Member States should have comprehensive and cost-effective surveillance procedures in place, by implementing the following key actions:

-- Making best use of existing capacity, establish procedures to collect, analyse and circulate information on IAS, including identification keys for different taxonomic groups. - Set up an Early Warning System and organise regular surveillance of high-risk areas such as: - main entry points for commercial/tourist arrivals (airports, ports, harbours, open moorings, train stations) and areas frequently visited by tourists; - entry points for spontaneous spread (coasts, border crossings of water systems shared with neighbouring countries, etc.); - areas adjacent to containment facilities for potential IAS; - highly disturbed areas (land clearance, construction, storm damage) and areas where disturbance is regularly occurring (roads, railways etc.); and - isolated ecosystems and ecologically sensitive areas.
+- Making best use of existing capacity (including involvement of stakeholders), establish procedures to collect, analyse and circulate information on IAS, including identification keys for different taxonomic groups. - Set up an Early Warning System and organise regular surveillance of high-risk areas such as: - main entry points for commercial/tourist arrivals (airports, ports, harbours, open moorings, train stations) and areas frequently visited by tourists; - ✓ entry points for spontaneous spread (coasts, border crossings of water systems shared with neighbouring countries, etc.); - ✓ areas adjacent to containment facilities for potential IAS; - ✓ highly disturbed areas (land clearance, construction, storm damage) and areas where disturbance is regularly occurring (roads, railways etc.); and - $\checkmark$ isolated ecosystems and ecologically sensitive areas.